 Surprise: things don't quite work out as planned.

-I have the same problem with these two stars that I do with most actors who make it big in their teens: because they were praised early on for apparently having immense latent talent, they never pursue proper training because they don't think they need it.
-And as a result, their work suffers.
+I have the same problem with these two stars that I do with most actors who make it big in their teens: because they were praised early on for their latent talent, they never pursue proper training because they don't think they need it.
+As a result, their work suffers.
 While Winslet and DiCaprio are known for their professionalism, they remain uncreative actors who mostly make obvious choices in their scene work.
 What's original and nuanced about many classically trained thespians is not on display here.
 (Notably, neither actor has yet done any live theatre, which usually separates the pros from the poseurs.)

 Similarly, director Sam Mendes – Winslet's husband – made it much too big, much too fast, winning an Oscar for his debut film American Beauty.
 As with his cast, there is an "emperor's new clothes" sense about his work – that his actual output doesn't deserve all the acclaim.